amiehulme/redly/Readme.md

 I've never use SDL before, so I had to get it installed and learn how to set it up, render elements to the screen and handle mouse input.
 I also encountered some issues with rendering text, until I learned there's a separate library for that.
 Which is why I'm using the SDL2 TTF lib as well for this project.

+I used the SDL2 library, as that was the only version of SDL I could find that had a Visual Studio library I could use.
+Hopefully that's ok.

 Future Expansion Ideas: